rdfjs/N3.js/README.md

 [![Browser Build Status](https://ci.testling.com/RubenVerborgh/N3.js.png)](https://ci.testling.com/RubenVerborgh/N3.js)

 Contributions are welcome, and bug reports or pull requests are always helpful.
-If you plan to implement larger features, it's best to contact me first.
+If you plan to implement a larger feature, it's best to contact me first.